 \subsection{Inter-Block Symbol-Energy Correlation}

-The MEGN model requires the time-averaged covariances as defined in \eqref{Eq:Cov_General}, which accounts for the inter-block effects that the two QAM symbols may be independent when positioned at different shaped blocks.
-Based intra-block correlations in Theorems~\ref{Thm:CCSym2D_Intra} and~\ref{Thm:CCSym3D_Intra}, the resulting time-averaged symbol-energy correlations are given as follows.
+The MEGN model requires the time-averaged covariances defined in \eqref{Eq:Cov_General}, which account for inter-block effects, namely that two QAM symbols may be independent when positioned in different shaped blocks.
+Based on the intra-block correlations in Theorems~\ref{Thm:CCSym2D_Intra} and~\ref{Thm:CCSym3D_Intra}, the resulting time-averaged symbol-energy correlations are given as follows.